UweReisewitz/XamarinAndroidEntry/README.md

 # XamarinAndroidEntry
 ## Custom Entry for Xamarin Forms with full control over the virtual keyboard

+## Update per 2020/12/06
+It's now possible to set the vertical Alignment as well (use YAlign).
+The Sample app has been extended to show this feature.

 ## Update per 2020/04/20
 The previous version did not work on devices running Oreo (8.0/API 26) and above.
 It was necessary to set the property ShowSoftInputOnFocus on the native edittext to false.